-The Committee is responsible for reviewing the effectiveness of the external audit process.
-The Committee received a presentation of the audit plan from the auditor prior to the commencement of the 2021 audit, and a presentation of the results of the audit following completion of the main audit testing.
-The Committee performed a review of the external auditor following the presentation of the results of the audit.
+The Audit and Risk Committee is responsible for reviewing the effectiveness of the external audit process.
+The Committee received a presentation of the audit plan from the auditor prior to the commencement of the 2022 audit, and a presentation of the results of the audit following completion of the main audit testing.
+The

+Committee performed a review of the external auditor following the presentation of the results of the audit.
 The review included a discussion of the audit process and the ability of the external auditor to fulfil its role.

-I spoke to Caroline Mercer during the year to discuss feedback from the external audit and am pleased to report that no significant issues arose during the process.
+I spoke to Caroline Mercer and her team during the year to discuss feedback from the external audit and am pleased to report that no significant issues arose during the process.
 The Committee is satisfied that Ernst & Young LLP has provided effective independent challenge in carrying out its responsibilities.